vippsas/vipps-ecom-api/vipps-ecom-api.md

 as the app-switch URL may be something like `vipps://`, which is not a valid URL.

 The endpoints required by Vipps must be publicly available.

+We also require the hostnames to resolve with DNS.

 Please note: